sectrean/di-kit/README.md

 If you want to register multiple services as the same type, but be able to differentiate them when resolving, use `di.WithTag()` when registering the service.

-Use `di.WithTagged[Dependency]()` when registering a dependent service to specify a tag for a dependency.
+Use `di.WithTagged[Dependency]()` when registering a service to specify a tag to use when resolving a dependency.

 ```go
 c, err := di.NewContainer(